Jacob Kuhangua: Years in Tanzania, SWAPO “crisis era”

 Following its formal establishment, SWAPO experienced rapid growth, driven by international support and recognition between 1960 and 1965.
 This sudden expansion led to what some have described as a “crisis era” within the party.
 Internal struggles emerged over leadership, direction, and ideology, influenced by Cold War geopolitics.

 In 1966, Jacob Kuhangua visited the SWAPO's Kongwa military training camp to address PLAN recruits.
 In a controversial speech, he questioned the SWAPO leadership's commitment to the armed struggle, suggesting it was merely a strategy to gain international support.
 Kuhangua stressed that Namibia's future depended on educated and skilled individuals, and encouraged trainees to prioritize studying over military training.
 This sparked backlash from PLAN commanders, who accused Kuhangua and others of undermining the liberation cause.

 Tensions within SWAPO escalated due to Cold War ideological divisions.
 Kuhangua, educated in the United States, was critical of the Soviet Union and communism, while SWAPO vice president Louis Nelengani, trained in the USSR, held staunchly anti-Western views.
 This ideological rift created a deep divide among Namibians in exile, splitting them into rival factions aligned with either pro-Western or pro-Soviet ideologies.
 In 1968, these tensions culminated in a violent incident when Nelengani stabbed Kuhangua in the back with a kitchen knife in Dar es Salaam.
 The attack left Kuhangua partially paralyzed due to spinal nerve damage.
 His friends in the United States arranged for him to receive treatment abroad, but the injury confined him to a wheelchair, effectively ending his political career.

 At the 1969–70 SWAPO Consultative Congress in Tanga, Kuhangua was replaced as Secretary-General of SWAPO by Moses ǁGaroëb due to his health condition.
 Kuhangua later returned to Namibia, spending his final years at Oshakati State Hospital and the ELCIN Rehabilitation Centre before his death.
+After his stabbing, he largely disappeared from the public view and record, which is partly why the specific date of his death remains unresolved in biographical accounts.